hamoun-enayati/Simple-Neural-Network-trained-on-Wisconsin-Breast-Cancer-Dataset/README.md

 ## 🤖 The model
-A sequential model is used, as follows:
+A sequential model is used, as follows:<br>
- Model: "sequential_1"
 Model: "sequential"

 <table>